WPST-TV: Richard Mack scandal

-While on the witness stand several days later, Whiteside testified that Mack was a part-owner of Stembler-Shelden Insurance, which not only handled the insurance for WPST-TV but for WCKT owner Biscayne Television.
+While on the witness stand several days later, Whiteside testified that Mack had business connections to WPST-TV and WCKT through an insurance company, Stembler-Shelden.
 Whiteside admitted to contacting Mack on NAL's behalf and made several personal loans to Mack that totaled $2,650 following his FCC appointment, but he denied exerting pressure on Mack for the license and assailed Bernard Schwartz as "an unmitigated liar" and "a depraved person".
-Jerry W. Carter, a Democratic official in Florida, also admitted in testimony to have engaged in wire-pulling to help land the FCC commissioner role for Mack.
-Biscayne's troubles were different but nonetheless incriminating.
-All three principles in Biscayne were revealed to have also engaged in improper conduct either indirectly or directly with Mack: Knight and Trammell requested two Florida Power & Light officials to engage Mack in phone conversations, while Cox personally talked with Mack concerned over rumor regarding the composition of Biscayne.
+Such improper ex parte communications with FCC officials on behalf of aspiring television station licensees were so common that the House subcommittee's chief counsel found evidence of them in almost every major TV station case decided by the commission.

-Oregon Sen. Wayne Morse called for President Eisenhower to seek Mack's resignation as a result of Whiteside's testimony, and said Doerfer "should be thoroughly investigated".
-Drew Pearson, in a subsequent column, summarized the WPST license scandal by saying "the most important unanswered question... is why [Mack] was appointed to the FCC in the first place" and criticized Democratic senators for having confirmed Mack's appointment without any legitimate scrutiny.
+Oregon Sen. Wayne Morse called for President Eisenhower to seek Mack's resignation as a result of Whiteside's testimony and said Doerfer "should be thoroughly investigated".
 On February 21, per a story by Clark Mollenhoff in The Minneapolis Tribune, Eisenhower assistant Sherman Adams notified Mack that his "usefulness in the administration" had ended due to the revelations, hastening Mack's resignation.
-The subcommittee also called the Federal Bureau of Investigation (FBI) to help with the investigation.
-NAL would quickly find itself directly affected: the CAB reversed examiners' findings recommending National for newly established St. Louis—Florida and Chicago—Florida routes, granting them instead to Trans World Airlines and Northwest Airlines, respectively.
+NAL would quickly find itself directly affected by the case: the CAB reversed examiners' findings recommending National for newly established St. Louis–Florida and Chicago–Florida routes, granting them instead to Trans World Airlines and Northwest Airlines, respectively.
 When asked if the CAB's actions had anything to do with the channel 10 license scandal, Baker asked, "Who can tell?"